The money trail: how European cities are rewriting climate finance

 Expert support to design, codevelop, and enable a Youth and Children CCC Outreach and Engagement Framework in Bergamo

-Deadline: 27 April 2026 (23:59 CEST Time) Background The City of Bergamo is working to strengthen both cultural and institutional engagement around its Climate City Contract (CCC), recognising that achieving climate neutrality requires a shared civic culture of responsibility and political accountability across generations.
-Young people are central to this effort: they are already influential within their families, schools, and communities, and must be supported not only to understand and adopt climate-positive behaviours, but also to contribute actively to shaping and monitoring the city’s transition.
-In this context, Bergamo seeks CESF support to develop a “Youth and Children CCC Outreach [...]
+Deadline: 4 May 2026 (23:59 CEST Time) The proposal submission deadline has been extended and a list of Q&As is attached to the RFP document.
+Background The City of Bergamo is working to strengthen both cultural and institutional engagement around its Climate City Contract (CCC), recognising that achieving climate neutrality requires a shared civic culture of responsibility and political accountability across generations.
+Young people are central to this effort: they are already influential within their families, schools, and communities, and must be supported not only to understand and adopt climate-positive behaviours, but also to contribute actively to shaping and monitoring [...]

 Go to Top